NLP-Course-CUHKSZ/NLP-course-cuhksz.github.io/Assignments/Assignment1/readme.md

 - Task6: Prompt Engineering for public benchmark
 - Task7: Any other topics

-As exampple, we show pipeline, code and data for task1 and task2.
+As examples, we show the pipeline, code, and data for Task 1 and Task 2.

 ### Dependecy
 pip install retrying, openai, urllib3==1.25.11, tqdm, jsonlines